idkwhattonamethislol/python-shell/README.md

 Any python file present in the src/utils folder can be run by running the command (filename) without the .py extension

 # Bugs
-Command not found is printed on every execution, even if the command is run successfully
+Command not found is printed on every execution, even if the command is run successfully(fixed)

 # Built-in Commands
 `exit` : Exit the shell